GonzaloFer83/deliciosapp_landing/README.md

 ### Deployed With

-This webpage has been deployed using [Heroku](https://id.heroku.com/login).
+This webpage has been deployed using [Heroku](https://id.heroku.com/login) and the [buildpack heroku-buildpack-static](https://github.com/heroku/heroku-buildpack-static).
 The deployed version can be found [here](http://its-delicious-app.herokuapp.com/).

 <p align="right">(<a href="#top">back to top</a>)</p>